Benigno Aquino III: Personal life

 Aquino never married and had no children, making him the Philippines' first bachelor president.
-Aquino previously had a relationship with Shalani Soledad, a Valenzuela metropolitan councilor and niece of former Senator Francisco Tatad.
+Aquino previously had a relationship with Shalani Soledad, a Valenzuela city councilor and niece of former Senator Francisco Tatad.
 In November 2010, Aquino confirmed that he and Soledad had ended their relationship.
 He had previously dated Korina Sanchez, Bernadette Sembrano, and Liz Uy.
 He was also in a relationship with Korean television host Grace Lee.
 Aquino had openly stated that he preferred younger women because he wanted to have children.

 Aquino was an enthusiast of shooting, billiards, and video games.
 He was also engaged in martial arts, particularly karate and sikaran.
 Aquino did not drink alcoholic beverages but was a chain smoker.
 He said that he was not keen on being a poster boy for anti-smoking campaigns.
 Upon winning the election, Aquino received a phone call from U.S. President Barack Obama, who congratulated him and offered assistance to smoking cessation.

-Although his official residence as president was Malacañang Palace, Aquino chose to reside in the Bahay Pangarap (House of Dreams), located within the Palace grounds, while in office.
+Although his official residence as president was Malacañang Palace, Aquino chose to reside in the Bahay Pangarap (Dream House), located within the Palace grounds, while in office.